simang5c/Single_Cell_Explorer/README.md

 # Single Cell Explorer

-The Single Cell Explorer is a web-based application designed for visualizing and exploring single-cell RNA sequencing data, built using the Solara framework.
-It provides an intuitive interface for researchers to upload, analyze, and visualize single-cell datasets stored in .h5ad format (e.g., Seurat data).
-The application supports interactive exploration of cell clusters and gene expression patterns through multiple plot types, with a focus on usability and modularity.
+A web-based application for visualizing and exploring single-cell RNA sequencing data, built with [Solara](https://solara.dev/).
+It enables users to upload `.h5ad` files (e.g., Seurat data), select clustering resolutions, input gene markers, and generate interactive UMAP, violin, dot, and feature plots.
+The application runs seamlessly using **Singularity v4.3.1-noble**, which encapsulates all dependencies, eliminating the need for manual environment setup.
+Key features include real-time progress tracking, support for Mouse and Human gene naming, and a modular design for maintainability.

 ## Key Features
 - Data Upload: Users can drag and drop .h5ad files containing single-cell data, which must include UMAP embeddings (X_umap) and clustering annotations (e.g., RNA_snn_res.*, seurat_clusters).
 The application processes the data and provides real-time progress updates via a progress bar.